Me-TV/Me-TV/README.md

 which will install the executable to $HOME/Built/bin.

 ## Setting up for watching DVB

+_In order for GStreamer to work at run time, you have to have many of the plugins installed.
+There are base, good, bad, and ugly plugin packages.
+Currently the DVB plugin is in the bad package – it started there for historical reasons, and although it is not now bad, it is good, it has never migrated to the good package.
+So to run Me TV on Debian you need the packages gstreamer1.0-plugins-base, gstreamer1.0-plugins-good, and gstreamer1.0-plugins-bad._

 Before being able to watch a television channel using Me TV, you must have a channels file for the transmitter you are getting DVB signal from.
 This channels file is